lazaronixon/css-zero/README.md

 Check the [CSS files](app/assets/stylesheets/css-zero) in the repository to see the available variables and utility classes.

-## Icons

-Built-in icons from [Heroicons](https://heroicons.com), providing a small set of icons ready to use in your application.

 ## Scaffold

 This gem implements custom templates for scaffolds and authentication.